Louda511/Self_driving_car_model/README.md

-# Self-Driving Car Model with NVIDIA DNN and Udacity Simulator
+# Self-Driving Car Model with NVIDIA CNN and Udacity Simulator

 ## Abstract